Kongunadu Makkal Desia Katchi: 2016 Tamil Nadu State elections

-In 2016 elections, the party contested alone in 72 constituencies predominantly in Kongu Nadu Region (Krishnagiri, Dharmapuri, Salem, Namakkal, Karur, Erode, Tiruppur, Dindugal, Coimbatore and Nilgiris districts of Tamilnadu).
+In the 2016 elections, the party contested alone in 72 constituencies predominantly in Kongu Nadu Region (Krishnagiri, Dharmapuri, Salem, Namakkal, Karur, Erode, Tiruppur, Dindugal, Coimbatore and Nilgiris districts of Tamilnadu).

-KMDK lost in all 72 Assembly seats contested but polled 1.
-70 Lakh votes.
+KMDK lost in all 72 Assembly seats contested but polled 1.70 Lakh votes.

+KMDK Also contested in Hat symbol in all 72 constituencies.

 2014 Lok Sabha election

 The party contested the 2014 Lok Sabha alliance as a part of National Democratic Alliance led by the BJP.
 Party General Secretary E. R. Eswaran contested in Pollachi Lok Sabha, the lone seat allotted for the party from the alliance and finished second with 276,118 votes.